cacamacho91/football-tracker/README.md

 - Ascii football animation on load
 - Navigate with arrow key menus not flags or text inputs
 - Support for over 300 leagues in 40 countries and 1000's of clubs
-- Men and Women football data
+- Male and Female football data

 ## Motivation
 A project as part of the Flatiron immersive web bootcamp, as a football fan I know how difficult it can be to keep track